based2/KB/network/ip_filter.md

 block from any to 85.239.33.142
 # https://red.flag.domains/posts/2024-05-02/ renouvellement-espace-assure[.fr] (registrar: IONOS SE)
 block from any to 85.239.33.148
-# https://red.flag.domains/posts/2024-06-11/ mon-espace-renouvellement-assure[.fr] (registrar: IONOS SE)
+# https://red.flag.domains/posts/2024-06-11/ mon-assure-renouvellement[.fr] (registrar: IONOS SE) mon-espace-renouvellement-assure[.fr] (registrar: IONOS SE)
 block from any to 85.239.33.178
 # https://threatfox.abuse.ch/browse/malware/elf.bashlite/
 block from any to 85.239.34.72